sgaggen/soham-gaggenapally-capstone/README.md

 ### Data

-The database will contain a table for users, a table for playlists, and possibly a table for activity.
+The database contains the following tables:
+- user: table for users and user information
+- playlist: table for songs and their associated playlists
+- user_playlist: table to map playlists to their owning users
+- song: table for songs and song information
+- activity: table for user activity (saving songs)
+- comment: table for user activity (commenting)

 ### Endpoints

+**GET /search/:search**
+- Will run the Spotify API for a specific query

+**GET /auto/:search**
+- Will run the Autocomplete API for a specific query

+**POST /save**
+- Will save a song, documenting it as activity

+**GET /db/activity**
+- Will get recent user activity

+**GET /db/:activityId/comments**
+- Will get comments from one specific activity

+**POST /db/comments**
+- Will save a user's comment on an activity

+**GET /db/:table**
+- Will return any table from the database

+**POST /login**
+- Will check for an existing user

+**POST /signup**
+- Will create a new account for a user

+**GET /user/:userId**
+- Will get a user's info

+**PUT /user/:userId**
+- Will update a user's info

-**GET /song/:songId**
+**GET /:userId/playlists**
-- Will get information on a specific song
+- Will get a user's playlists

 **GET /playlist/:playlistId**
-- Will get a information on a specific playlist
+- Will get a specific playlist and its songs

-**POST /playlist/:playlistId/:songId**
+**POST /playlist/:playlistId**
 - Will add a song to a specific playlist

-**DELETE /playlist/:playlistId/:songId**
+**DELETE /playlist/:songId**
 - Will remove a song from a specific playlist

-**GET /user/:userId**
-- Will get a user's basic info, saved songs, and playlists

-**PUT /user/:userId**
-- Will update a user's info, saved songs, and/or playlists

 ### Auth

-- Will use basic string checks to begin with
+- Will use a basic table lookup to begin with

 ## Roadmap